 In tenth grade Amy returned to public school where she remained and maintained an A+ average.
 She graduated from the University of Colorado, Boulder, in the spring of 2001 with a BA in English and Humanities.

-Amy, her husband and their four boys now live on the homestead/farm they started from scratch in Virginia.
+Amy, her husband and their five boys now live on the homestead/farm they started from scratch in Virginia.
 Amy works on the farm, homeschools the boys, and works part-time as a curriculum developer for Sonlight.

 Luke and Jonelle used Sonlight Curriculum from first and K through eighth grades, respectively.
 They followed their older sister at a local public high school where they both maintained A+ averages.